-S1/S2 processing in Alpha- and Omicron (BA.1)-type spike proteins detected by Ser-686 cleaved spike antibodies was relatively decreased (Figure 3C).
-Recent studies suggest that P681H mutation acquisition may inhibit cleavage by furin at low pH levels [25].
-Therefore, the decrease in Ser-686 cleaved S2 spike protein levels in Alpha and BA.1 spike proteins may be due to the 681H mutation although the C488 mutants in this study do not have the 681H mutation.
-Consistent with this, the RBD is a determinant of reduced S1/S2 proteolysis in the Omicron BA.1 spike [26], and the N-terminal domain of the Delta spike allosterically modulates S1/S2 processing [27].
-Furthermore, similar to the C488 mutations in RBD, which disrupt the C480-C488 disulfide bond of the spike protein, Yamaoka et al. recently showed that disulfide-bond formation is critical for RBD functioning, and C488A and C379A mutations lost their ACE2-binding ability [28].
-In addition, Zhang et al. showed that the C301F and C379F mutations eliminate the C291-C301 and C379-C432 disulfide bonds located in the S1 N-terminal domain and RBD, respectively, thus causing the S1/S2 processing loss of the spike protein [14].
-As S1/S2 processing was still detected during CCF642 treatment, a PDI inhibitor that blocks disulfide-bond-mediated proper protein folding in the ER (Figure 3B), the non-specific inhibition of disulfide bond formation would not be a major cause of the S1/S2 processing loss.
-These findings, along with our data here, might imply an important role for the RBD in the S1/S2 processing of spike protein in cells, and further studies will be needed to elucidate this mechanism.
+S1/S2 processing in alpha- and omicron (BA.1)-type spike proteins detected by Ser-686 cleaved spike antibody was relatively decreased (Figure 3C).
+Recent studies suggest that P681H mutation acquisition may inhibit cleavage by furin at low pH [20].
+Therefore, the decrease in Ser-686 cleaved S2 spike protein levels in alpha and BA.1 spike proteins may be due to the 681H mutation, although the C488 mutants in this study do not have the 681H mutation.
+Consistent with this, the RBD is a determinant of reduced S1/S2 proteolysis in the omicron BA.1 spike [21], and the N-terminal domain of the delta spike allosterically modulates S1/S2 processing [22].
+Furthermore, similar to the C488 mutations in RBD, which disrupts the C480-C488 disulfide bond of the spike protein, Yamaoka et al. recently showed that disulfide bond formation is critical for RBD functioning, and C488A and C379A mutations lost their ACE2-binding ability [23].
+In addition, Zhang et al. showed that the C301F and C379F mutations eliminate the C291-C301 and C379-C432 disulfide bonds located in the S1 N-terminal domain and RBD, respectively, thus causing S1/S2 processing loss of the spike protein [14].
+As S1/S2 processing was still detected during CCF642 treatment, a PDI inhibitor that blocks disulfide bond-mediated proper protein folding in the ER (Figure 3B), non-specific inhibition of disulfide bond formation would not be a major cause of S1/S2 processing loss.
+These findings, along with our data here, might imply an important role of the RBD for the S1/S2 processing of spike protein in cells, and further studies will be needed to resolve this mechanism.